Gather your supplies to play outside after dark.

-My 3- year-old loves to be outdoors, no matter the weather.
-I often find her with a disappointed face when she finds that it "is dark already."
+My 3-year-old loves to be outdoors no matter the weather.
+After we change our clocks in the fall, I often find her with a disappointed face when she looks outside and discovers that it is already dark.

 I also feel for my eldest daughter.
-By the time she has returned from school, finished her homework or attended her out of school activities, it is too dark to play outside.
-She misses out on the outdoor fun the younger ones have during the day.
-I’m sure working parents must feel that it is hard to encourage their children to play outside in the winter months due to the lack of daylight hours.
+By the time she has finished school, worked on her homework or practiced her instrument, it is pitch dark outside.
+She misses out on the outdoor fun the younger ones have had during the day.

 1. Flashlight tag

-The children run around, one child has a flashlight and has to tag the other children by shining a light beam at them.
+One child holds a flashlight while other kids run around, hiding in the dark.
+The child with the flashlight has to tag the other children by shining a light beam at them.

-The children quietly sneak up to the grandmother and if she hears footsteps she shines her flashlight at the culprit and they return to the start.
-The object is to steal a piece of treasure she has at her side (we used glow in the dark balls) and get back to the start with them without being caught.
+In this game, one child plays the grandmother.
+She turns her back to the other kids, who line up across the yard.
+The kids try to sneak very quietly toward the grandmother.
+If she hears footsteps, she turns around and shines her flashlight at the culprit and they must return to the start.
+The object is to steal a piece of treasure the grandmother has at her side (we used a glow-in-the-dark ball) and get back to the start without being caught by the grandmother’s flashlight beam.

-My children love to play hide and seek so this was a real favorite.
-Hiding in the dark means you can find so many more great hiding places.
+My children love to play hide-and-seek so this was a natural favorite.
+Hiding in the dark means there are so many more great hiding places.
 The seeker uses their flashlight to find those who are hiding.
+Try this in your yard or at a neighborhood park, with adult supervision.

 4. Glow-in-the-dark water play

-We added glow-in-the-dark paint to the water in our water table.
-I also dropped in some glowing stars and moons and a variety of containers.
-The girls had great fun making "star soup."
+To play with our water table after dark, we added glow-in-the-dark paint to the water.
+I also dropped in some glowing stars and moons and added a variety of containers.
+The girls had great fun making an impromptu recipe for “star soup.”

 5. Treasure hunt